Lloyd Wright: Later work

 Among his last projects was the 1963 John P. Bowler house, known as the "Bird of Paradise" House, in Rancho Palos Verdes using blue fiberglass for projecting roof fins, and the master plan and building designs for a 1970 shopping center in Huntington Beach, at Warner and Springdale streets south of Long Beach.
+Next to the Huntington Beach shopping center, Wright had designed a 94 ft tower; local opposition caused the tower's cancellation.

 Personal life

-In 1922 Wright married the actress and artist Elaine Hyman (known as Kyra Markham), but divorced in 1925.
+In 1922 Wright married the actress and artist Elaine Hyman (known as Kyra Markham).
+They divorced in 1925.

 The following year, Wright married Helen Taggart, the daughter of a client (Her then seven-year-old son, Rupert Pole, would later marry Anaïs Nin).
 In 1929, Lloyd and Helen became the parents of architect Eric Lloyd Wright, who has consulted on the restoration of many of his father's and grandfather's works, as well as being independently creative.
 Lloyd Wright died in 1978 in Santa Monica, California.
 A comprehensive monograph on Lloyd Wright and his work, "Lloyd Wright, the Architecture of Frank Lloyd Wright Jr.", has extensive vintage and contemporary photographic documentation of his projects.